 With mischievous eyes and sweet faces, ferrets are undeniably adorable.
 They are a small size and can provide your family with a sweet long-term pet.
-Most ferrets live for about 6 to 8 years, though some pet ferrets can live up to 12 years.
+Most ferrets live for about six to eight years, though some pet ferrets can live up to 12 years.
 Females ferrets usually grow to 13 to 14 inches long and weigh anywhere from three-quarters of a pound to two and a half pounds.
 Male ferrets are often slightly larger.
-They typically grow to 15 to 16 inches long and weigh 2 to 3.5 pounds if neutered.
-They can grow larger (4 or more pounds) if they are not neutered.
+They typically grow to 15 to 16 inches long and weigh two to three and a half pounds if neutered.
+They can grow larger (four or more pounds) if they are not neutered.

 Ferrets Are Playful and Curious

-They will entertain you endlessly with their antics and will happily play with toys.
+They will entertain you endlessly with their antics and will happily play with ferret toys.
 Watching ferrets play for the sheer joy of it is guaranteed to lift your mood.
 Owning pets has proven health benefits for the owner because of the joy and affection they bring.

 Ferrets Are Sociable, Friendly, and Affectionate